exeter-fp/poker-puzzle/Nick-Swift/README.md

 * Once I'd written the Haskell solution it just worked&trade; first time; however the Swift version required debugging - surprising as the Haskell version came first.
 * The bugs I introduced into the Swift version were in the boilerplate or the missing standard library code (`group`) that I had to write 😟
 * The time to write both versions was similar, if I deduct the time it took me to work out the skeleton of the solution.
 This surprised me as I'm far more fluent in Swift than Haskell.
 However I was using areas of Swift that I haven't used before eg overloading `Comparable`, `Equatable` and `Hashable` and it took time to write all the additional boilerplate required in Swift.
-* While porting the solution to Swift, I noticed a number of small improvement and simplifications I could make to the Haskell version.
+* While porting the solution to Swift, I noticed a number of small improvements and simplifications I could make to the Haskell version.
 I guess I [paired](https://en.wikipedia.org/wiki/Pair_programming) with myself!
 * Swift's syntatic support for `Optional` (equivalent to Haskell's `Maybe`) - `guard let` and `if let` - meant I didn't miss Haskell's higher kinded types; `Functor`, `Applicative` and `Monad`
 * With the exception of the extra boiler-plate required, the Haskell and Swift solutions are remarkably similar.
 * The extra boiler-plate required for the Swift solution, means a more compact (idiomatic?)
 Swift solution most likely wouldn't have used anything similar to the `PokerResult` data-type.